 2006 – Goong

-The series is about an ordinary high school student who must marry a Crown Prince who also attends her school.
+My Lovely Sam Soon, a 2005 Korean drama, quickly became a sensation and a timeless classic.
+The series revolves around a talented pastry chef named Kim Sam Soon, who, after numerous setbacks in life and love, finds herself entangled in a complicated relationship with the younger, wealthy businessman Hyun Jin-heon.
+It centers on an ordinary high school student who must marry a Crown Prince who attends her school.
 However, she is against the proposal and agrees to marry him to help her family out of debt.
 She must now adapt to her royal life.
 The Crown Prince’s cousin ends up helping her and guiding her on how to adjust.

 Aired: January 11, 2006 – March 30, 2006